 - Second, have a sweater or robe and slippers next to your bed.
 That way, if you’re tossing and turning you won’t think “It’s too cold!” you can just toss on something cozy and go read.

-- Then, read or listen to calming music in low light for little while until you start to feel sleepy again, only then returning to bed.
+- Then, read or listen to calming music in low light for a little while until you start to feel sleepy again, only then returning to bed.

 Ready to start?
 Review our better sleep checklist.